The Tiny Family Office Portfolio

 I assume equity returns over the next decade will be lower than the last one.

-I assume macro shocks will be more frequent, not less (Maduro just got extracted from Venezuela last night, while I was writing this post)
+I assume macro shocks will be more frequent, not less (Maduro just got extracted from Venezuela last night, while I was writing this post).

 I assume I will change my mind slowly and publicly.
+The portfolio will change, too.

 What I Avoid

-No Long-Duration Bonds: I avoid locking in capital for decades at low yields.
+Long-Duration Bonds: I avoid locking in capital for decades at low yields.

-No Crypto Speculation: I prefer assets with productive cash flows or a multi-century history.
+Crypto: I prefer assets with productive cash flows or a multi-century history.

 Most importantly this portfolio is not static.
 Over time I will make changes to individual holdings and asset class weightings.